-Four-time a week in Levanto you can join me to experience the so-called Levanto Walking Tour in the historical part of the village, finishing with a typical aperitivo, for you to feel Italian 😉
+Four-time a week in Levanto, you can join me to experience the so-called Levanto Walking Tour in the historical part of the village, finishing with a wine tasting in the vineyard.

-In case you can’t join me or prefer to treat you with a self-guided tour, here’s all you need to know:
+In case you can’t join me or prefer to treat yourself to a self-guided tour, here’s all you need to know:

 The history of Levanto

 The origins of Levanto date back to Roman times.
-The archives of the region have, in fact, documentation of a small village called Ceula, situated on a hill and corresponding to the current village of Montale.
+The archives of the region have documentation of a small village called Ceula, situated on a hill and corresponding to the current town of Montale.

-It was a strategic junction on the Via Ligurum, the ancient Roman track passing near the coast.
+The ancient Roman track passing near the coast was a strategic junction on the Via Ligurum.
 In 476, with the fall of the Western Roman Empire, the village is subject to the Byzantine Empire and later the Lombards.

-From the thirteenth century, the town’s importance on the hillside called Valle decreased and became important to the new settlement by the sea, the so-called Borgo.
+From the thirteenth century, the town’s importance on the hillside called Valle decreased and became essential to the new settlement by the sea, the so-called Borgo.